 - The detailed price list of Viazul buses

-- A full copy of the current Viazul timetable – updated May 2022
+- A full copy of the current Viazul timetable – updated January 2023 (the Havana to Vinales bus is running again)

 - A copy of this guide on how to use the Viazul Bus Network